 From: Sumter, S.C.

-The 2017 Monster Energy NASCAR Cup Series season is the sixth season that crew chief Jason Ratcliff is calling the shots atop the pit box, calling the shots for the No. 20 Toyota Camry, and his fourth year paired with 2003 NASCAR Sprint Cup Series Champion Matt Kenseth.
+The 2017 Monster Energy NASCAR Cup Series season is the sixth season that crew chief Jason Ratcliff is calling the shots atop the pit box for the No. 20 Toyota Camry.
+This year also marks the fifth year that Ratcliff is paired with the 2003 series Champion, Matt Kenseth.
 The duo had an impressive start to their time working together when Kenseth won a career and season-best seven victories in 2013 in his first season at Joe Gibbs Racing.
-Under Ratcliff’s leadership, Kenseth and the No. 20 Dollar General/DEWALT team qualified for the Chase for the Sprint Cup in all three years together.
+Under Ratcliff’s leadership, Kenseth and the No. 20 team have qualified for the playoffs in all four years together.
 2015 was another resurgence for Ratcliff and his team as Kenseth earned a career-best four pole awards, five wins, 12 top-five and 20 top-10 finishes.
 2016 found the team visiting Victory Lane twice that season as they also earned eight top-five, 19 top-10 finishes, and one pole award.
 The No. 20 team had an impressive run in the 2016 playoffs when they finished in the top-10 in eight of ten playoff races.

-Prior to working with Kenseth, Ratcliff made his Sprint Cup Series debut as the crew chief for Joey Logano in 2012.
+Prior to working with Kenseth, Ratcliff made his Monster Energy NASCAR Cup Series debut as the crew chief for Joey Logano in 2012.
 In his first season atop the box in NASCAR’s top series, Ratcliff and his team accrued a victory at Pocono Raceway, two top-5’s, 12 top-10’s, and two pole awards.

 Ratcliff cut his teeth during his early career working on mini-sprint cars, then later on sprint cars.
 His professional racing breakthrough came in 1995, when he joined Sadler Racing in Nashville, Tenn., as a mechanic and rear tire changer for drivers Chuck Bown and Gary Bradberry in the XFINITY Series.
 After two years with Sadler Racing, Ratcliff left the team and spent the 1997-1998 seasons at LAR Motorsports, headquartered in Columbia, Tenn., where he was chief mechanic for Casey Atwood and Jeff Purvis over a two-year span.